barumau/pandunia/espanya/pandunia-espanya.md

 be boli - hervirse (ser cocida)
 be bum - explotar (estallar)
 be bum - explosionar
+be dai - crecer (aumentar)
 be dara - fluir
+be dom - vivir (residir)
+be duka - llorar
+be dura - durar (durante, llevar tiempo)
 be ekso - salir (egresar)
 be emosi - sentir
 be estasi - pararse (detenerse)